aggregateknowledge/hashperf/README.markdown

 What
 ====

 A rig for comparing the performance of various hash tables in Java.
-Used to produce the results for [this blog post](http://blog.aggregateknowledge.com/2011/11/15/big-memory-part-3/).
+Used to produce the results for [this blog post](http://blog.aggregateknowledge.com/2011/11/15/big-memory-part-3/) on hash table 'services' and [this blog post](http://blog.aggregateknowledge.com/2011/12/09/big-memory-part-4/) on Java hash table 'libraries'.

 It's neither the prettiest code, nor a rigorous benchmark.
-It was written to get a solid feel for the relative performance of these libraries for our particular workload.
-See the link above for more details.
+It was written to get a solid feel for the relative performance of these packages for our particular workload.
+See the links above for more details.

 Setup
 =====